allisterb/osiris/README.md

 Directed edges connect actors with events with each event being connected to a dyad or pair of actors where one actor is the *source* of the event action and the other the *target*.

 Using this model we can observe the following:
-* Disparate events and actors may be coded using standard codes allowing consistent connections between them
+* Disparate events and actors may be coded using standard codes allowing consistent connections between these vertex types.
+* Events have temporal properties but actors do not.
 * Actors initiate and receive event actions and events connect to other events only through actor vertices.
-* If an event A is possible cause of B then A must happen before B and a path must exist from B to A passing only through event vertices that also precede B.
+* If an event A is possible cause of B then A must happen before B and a directional path must exist from B to A passing only through event vertices that also precede B.
 * A sequence or chain of events leading to a violent event may show increasing levels of intensity e.g `1453 ENGAGE IN VIOLENT PROTESTS TO DEMAND RIGHTS` -> `153 MOBILIZE OR INCREASE POLICE POWER` -> `1823 KILL BY PHYSICAL ASSAULT`.
 The event coding can reflect this increase numerically with codes with a higher starting triple representing escalation.

  To effectively model and predict conflict we need to use new methods, of collecting observations of political *events* at a large-scale *population level*, of modelling those events in an appropriate way, and of using heuristics and *algorithms* to continuously make granular predictions about events and incorporate feedback about the quality of these predictions that can allow these algorithms to *iteratively* learn the hidden parameters in raw event data, that can create effective prediction models.